UCF/Athena-Framework/docs/getting-started/javascript.md

 Each plugin also exposes its raw constructor on a `Constructor` property: `$.fn.popover.Constructor`.
 If you'd like to get a particular plugin instance, retrieve it directly from an element: `$('[rel="popover"]').data('popover')`.

-### Asynchronous functions and transitions

-All programmatic API methods are **asynchronous** and returns to the caller once the transition is started but **before it ends**.

-In order to execute an action once the transition is complete, you can listen to the corresponding event.
-{% highlight js %}
-$('#myCollapse').on('shown.bs.collapse', function (e) {
-  // Action to execute once the collapsible area is expanded })
-{% endhighlight %}

-In addition a method call on a **transitioning component will be ignored**.
-{% highlight js %}
-$('#myCarousel').on('slid.bs.carousel', function (e) {
-  $('#myCarousel').carousel('2') // Will slide to the slide 2 as soon as the transition to slide 1 is finished })

-$('#myCarousel').carousel('1') // Will start sliding to the slide 1 and returns to the caller
-$('#myCarousel').carousel('2') // !!
-Will be ignored, as the transition to the slide 1 is not finished !!
-{% endhighlight %}

 ### Default settings
-You can change the default settings for a plugin by modifying the plugin's `Constructor.Default` object:
+You can change the default settings for a plugin by modifying the plugin's `Constructor.DEFAULTS` object:

 {% highlight js %}
-$.fn.modal.Constructor.Default.keyboard = false // changes default for the modal plugin's `keyboard` option to false
+$.fn.modal.Constructor.DEFAULT.keyboard = false // changes default for the modal plugin's `keyboard` option to false
 {% endhighlight %}

 ### No conflict